hbenson52/hbenson52.github.io/index.md

 ---
-title: Haleigh's GitHub Website
+title: [The title of your site]
-description: Module 3 Assignment
+description: [A short description of your site's purpose]
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.